How to Pack for a Move

 Packing an “open first” box can be one of the most effective ways to reduce stress once you’ve moved out of one space and into another.
 You can use a clear container to identify the contents more easily, but a regular moving box with an “open first” label works well, too.
 In this box, you’ll need everyday essentials such as toilet paper, paper towels, dish soap, and utensils to make settling in a breeze.
 It’s also wise to pack things like a power strip, phone chargers, a flashlight, and basic tools like a screwdriver or an Allen wrench to put furniture back together.
 Whether this is a backpack, a clear tote, or a labeled box, be sure to put it in the car you’re traveling in or somewhere else that’s easy to locate once you’ve arrived at your destination.

 Regardless of what stage of life you’re in, you’ll likely encounter a move at some point.
 Whether moving out of a college dorm or a family home, packing everything you own and moving it into a different location can cause stress and anxiety.
-The good news is that a wide range of professional moving services also offer packing services, which can alleviate some of the stress of how to move and leave more of the logistics and planning to you.
+The good news is that some of the best moving companies such as United Van Lines also offer packing services, which can alleviate some of the stress of how to move and leave more of the logistics and planning to you.
 This way, you can focus on coordinating the move instead of doing all the packing yourself, which can be time-consuming.
 Professional movers have the expertise and skill set to not only pack in an organized and efficient way, but also to load a moving truck in a way that provides the most space for all your items.
 If you’re overwhelmed by the magnitude of items you have or the manual labor required to move, hiring packing and moving services may be your best bet.